 Manistee River Steelhead Report

-Fall Steelhead fishing Below Tippy Dam
+Spring Steelhead fishing Below Tippy Dam

 Booking a Trip

 Manistee River below Tippy Dam is one of the best west side rivers in the state of Michigan.
-Mangled Fly guides are available for late fall trips so give us a call soon to join in the fun at (231-631-5701) you can also shoot us an email.
-Also it’s not too early to get your Winter/Spring Steelhead trips on the books.
+Mangled Fly guides are available all winter fishing trips so give us a call soon to join in the fun at (231-631-5701) you can also shoot us an email.
+We are currently booking spring Steelhead, but also a great time to get your Trout Streamer Trip or Early Season Smalmouth Bass Trip in the books.

 Jon Ray